 - They will allow you to use the phone in order to talk to a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, you might be able to keep wearing street clothes, if not you you will have to change into a jail uniform.
+- If you think you will get released quickly, you might be able to keep wearing street clothes, if not you will have to change into a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell your story.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that might help others get through the procedure?